The Top 6 Things Every New Investor Should Know

 To become a believer, read how a recent college grad could end up with $4,426,000 by saving $111 per paycheck throughout their lifetime or how to improve the quality of your life by using the time value of money formulas, both of which explain the formula in detail.

 Tailor Your Portfolio to Your Unique Life Circumstances, Objectives, Risk Tolerance, and Goals

 People have a tendency to get emotionally involved in their holdings, sometimes even worshiping a specific legal structure, methodology, or even company.
 They lose their objectivity and forget the adage, "If it looks too good to be true, it probably is."
 If you come across an offering positioned as "This is the only stock you'll ever need to buy," or "Buy these three index funds and ignore everything else," or "International stocks are always better than domestic stocks," run for the hills.

 You have a job to do as the "manager" of your investment portfolio.
-That job depends on various factors including your personal goals, objectives, resources, temperament, psychology profile, tax bracket, willingness to commit time, and even prejudices.
+That job depends on various factors including your personal goals, risk tolerance level, objectives, resources, temperament, psychology profile, tax bracket, willingness to commit time, and even prejudices.
 Ultimately, your portfolio should take on the imprint of your personality and unique situation in life.

 Prepare to Experience Drops in the Market Value of Your Portfolio Over an Ordinary Investment Lifetime

 Asset prices are constantly fluctuating.
 Sometimes, these fluctuations are irrational (e.g., tulip bulbs in Holland).
 Sometimes, these fluctuations are caused by macroeconomic events.
 For example, mass markdowns on securities due to investment banks hurling toward bankruptcy needing to liquidate everything they can as quickly as possible to raise cash even if they know the assets are dirt cheap.
 Real estate also fluctuates over time with prices collapsing then recovering.
 As long as the portfolio you've built is constructed intelligently, and the underlying holdings are backed by real earning power and assets were acquired at reasonable prices, you will be fine in the end.